mrd9483/heart_management/index.md

 - 1 tablespoon Italian herbs
 - Black pepper to taste

-*Instructions:* Combine all ingredients in a pot.
+*How to make it:* Combine everything in a pot.
 Bring to boil, then simmer until barley and vegetables are tender (about 25 minutes).
-Makes multiple servings.
+Makes several servings.

-*Heart benefits:* Very low in sodium when using no-salt-added ingredients.
+*Heart goodness:* Very low in sodium when using no-salt-added ingredients.
 High in fiber and potassium.

-### Dinner Options
+### Evening Meals

 **Baked Fish Packets**
 - 5 oz white fish fillet (cod, tilapia)